-The written appeal should be directed through the Office of Admissions and Retention Services to the Provost, at whose discretion students may be granted probationary admission.
-The appeal should include additional academic references, support letters, scores on standardized tests, an explanation of mitigating circumstances, and a statement indicating the student's motivation and commitment.
+To be considered, the applicant must submit a written appeal directed through the Office of Admission to the Provost.
+The appeal must include additional academic references, support letters, scores on standardized tests, an explanation of mitigating circumstances, and a statement indicating the student's motivation and commitment.
 The Provost bases admission decisions on his judgment of a student's potential for academic success.

-Students admitted on probation must achieve at least a 1.60 grade point average on a full-time load of at least 12 semester hours to have their probationary status lifted; those not successful in removing the probation during the first semester will be suspended for one semester.
-For further information about academic probation, see the Catalog index and the Student Handbook.
+Students admitted on probation must complete the following steps: